DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README -DeepRL.md

 # Deep Reinforcement Learning Self evolving systems

-<p> Welcome to <b> The World of Deep Reinforcement Learning- Powering Self Evolving System</b>.
+<p> Welcome to <b> The World of Deep Reinforcement Learning- Powering Self Evolving System</b>. ***It can solve the most challenging AI problems.
+Today, the state of the art results are obtained by an AI that is based on Deep Reinforcement Learning***.
 This Repo primarily includes

 - **[Introduction to Industry Implementation of DeepRL](#Introduction-to-Industry-Implementation-of-Deep-RL)**
 - **[Introduction to High level constructs of DeepRL](#Introduction-to-DeepRL)**